 Chrysler (FCA US, LLC) has issued a major safety recall affecting 250,651 vehicles due to defective curtain airbags that may not provide adequate protection during crashes.
+According to the safety recall report by the National Highway Traffic Safety Administration, this insufficient pressure retention comes from improperly sealed seams.

+The recall covers 2022–2025 model year Chrysler Pacifica and Voyager vehicles, with approximately 14% of these vehicles, or 35,091, estimated to have the defect.
 The faulty curtain airbags may not retain sufficient pressure during deployment, which significantly reduces occupant protection and increases the risk of partial or complete ejection through side windows during certain types of crashes.

 This serious safety issue prompted federal regulators to classify the recall as a “Do Not Drive” advisory, meaning affected vehicle owners should stop driving their vehicles immediately and park them outside until repairs are completed.